The incredible story of Napoleon Bonaparte’s penis

 Interestingly, the catalog uses a euphemism to name the organ.
 The text says that it is “a mummified tendon taken from Napoleon’s body during the autopsy”.
 St. Denis, quoted in the text, was Louis Etienne Saint-Denis (1788-1856), personal servant of the former emperor.

 It was Rosenbach who packaged the penis as it is today, in a velvety blue Moroccan leather box.
-According to the official text of the current organization Rosenbach, which maintains a museum and a library stemming from the collection of its founder, the collector “delighted” when he spoke “about the notorious relics of Napoleon”.
+According to the official text of the current Rosenbach organization, which maintains a museum and library stemming from its founder’s collection, the collector “delighted” when he spoke “about the notorious relics of Napoleon”.

 In 1927, the piece was publicly displayed at the Museum of French Art in New York.
 According to press reports at the time, the exhibition provoked “sentimental sighs” and “women giggles”.
 Napoleon’s penis has been compared to “a wrinkled eel”.